Qiskit/qiskit/README.md

 ### Executing your code on a real quantum chip

-You can also use Qiskit to execute your code on a **real quantum processor** and not just a simulator.
+You can also use Qiskit to execute your code on a **real quantum processor**.
-To do this it provides an abstraction layer that lets hardware vendors build packages that provde an interface to their hardware from Qiskit.
-Using these ``providers`` you can run any Qiskit code against a real quantum computer.
-Some examples of these provider packages for running on real hardware are:
+Qiskit provides an abstraction layer that lets users run quantum circuits on hardware from any vendor that provides an interface to their systems through Qiskit.
+Using these ``providers`` you can run any Qiskit code against real quantum computers.
+Some examples of published provider packages for running on real hardware are:

 * https://github.com/Qiskit/qiskit-ibmq-provider
 * https://github.com/Qiskit-Partners/qiskit-ionq